Fact check: Did the Marine who Trump brought on stage at rally actually hoist a baby over a wall at Kabul airport? - KRDO

 CNN was unable to contact Clark directly.

-Asked by phone Thursday evening if her son stood by his comments at Saturday’s rally, Clark’s mother Peggy Clark told CNN, “He’s not going to comment on that.”
+Asked by phone Thursday evening if her son stood by his comments at Saturday’s rally, Peggy Clark told CNN, “He’s not going to comment on that.”

 “He’s asked that I not give out any information right now,” she said.
 “He can’t do any interviews or speak with anybody right now.
 I’m sorry.”

-Note: This story has been updated with comments from Peggy Clark who told CNN on Friday that her son Hunter Clark was immediately handed the baby after it was lifted over the wall at the Kabul airport.